 Finally, the genus is broken down into the Species.
 The genus Panthera can be broken down to include Panthera leo (lion) and Panthera tigris (tiger).
 Note that the genus is placed in front of the species.

-The largest and most commonly studied phyla of animals are:
+The most abundant and most commonly studied phyla of animals are:

-Cnidaria (jellyfish, hydras, sea anemones, Portuguese man-of-wars, and corals)
+Cnidaria (jellyfish, hydras, sea anemones, Portuguese men-of-war, and corals)

 Platyhelminthes (flatworms, including planaria, flukes, and tapeworms)

 Nematoda (roundworms, including rotifers and nematodes)

 Mollusca (mollusks, including bivalves, snails and slugs, and octopuses and squids)

 Annelida (segmented worms, including earthworms, leeches, and marine worms)